babayaga888/ITS/README.md

 ## Code Structure

-The codebase for this ITS is structured using basic HTML, CSS, and JavaScript.
+The codebase for this ITS is structured using basic HTML, CSS, PHP, and JavaScript.
 The simplicity of the code makes it accessible for further customization and enhancements sadly I have created this when i was starting my first web development so i did not know anything about bootstrap or responsiveness I manually created the code for its responsiveness.

 ## Contributing